Rustic-stone-and-log-storage-shed-attached-to-log-cabin-wall-stone-foundation-and-lower-walls-with-thick-beige-clay-mortar-scaled

 Step 3: Mix Your Mortar (Three Proven Recipes)

-All measurements use a 5-gallon bucket and are approximate.
+All measurements use a 5-gallon bucket.
 One bucket of finished mortar covers a small fire pit (20-30 bricks or stones).
-Mix until it’s the consistency of thick peanut butter—sticky enough to hold, but not soupy.
+Mix until it’s the consistency of thick peanut butter.

 Easiest Mixing Methods (Pick One)

-Mix directly in your 5-gallon bucket using a sturdy stick or shovel.
-Stir like you’re making thick soup, adding water bit by bit.
+Bucket Method: Mix in your 5-gallon bucket using a stick or shovel.
+Stir like thick soup, adding water gradually.

-Dig a shallow pit (1 foot deep, 3 feet wide).
-Dump materials in and mix by stomping with clean feet or using a stick.
-This one’s fun if you don’t mind getting dirty.
+Ground Pit Method: Dig a shallow pit (1 foot deep, 3 feet wide).
+Dump materials in and mix by stomping with clean feet.

 Pro tip: Mix dry ingredients first, then add water gradually.
-If it gets too wet, add more sand.
+Too wet?
+Add sand.
 Too dry?
-Add more clay or a splash of water.
-Let the mix sit for 1-2 days if you want it to spread more easily (this is optional).
+Add clay or water.
+Let mix sit 1-2 days for easier spreading (optional).

 Recipe 1: Basic Clay-Sand Mortar (Simplest)